Todayisagreatday/CZ4041-Machine-Learning/README.md

 <h3>1.
 Assignment</h3>

-Task: <b>To implement the non-parametric density estimation method, Naive Estimator</b> using Python.
+Task: To implement the non-parametric density estimation method, Naive Estimator using Python.

 The python source file ```naiveEst.py``` will read the data file ```data.txt``` and generate an output file ```output.txt``` with the density estimation results.